SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 bif_dia = bifurcationdiagram(bprob, PALC(), 2, (args...) -> opts_br; bothside=true)
 plot(bif_dia; xguide="d", yguide="Xp")
 ```
-This bifurcation diagram does not contain any interesting features (such as bifurcation points), but only shows how the steady state concentration of *Xp* is reduced as *d* increases.
-For this example, we will note two additional facts:
+This bifurcation diagram does not contain any interesting features (such as bifurcation points), and only shows how the steady state concentration of *Xp* is reduced as *d* increases.
+For this example, we will note two facts:
 - When providing the concentrations for computing the conserved quantities (in `u0`), we only have to designate the concentrations of species that are actually involved in conservation laws.
 For larger systems, determining which one are may, however, be difficult.
-In this case, it might be wise to provide concentrations for all species.
+In this case, it might still be wise to provide concentrations for all species.
 - The steady state guess in `u_guess` does not actually have to fulfil the conserved concentrations provided in `u0`.

 ---